-A critical step of the tMHFA Action Plan is to get the help of a trusted adult. tMHFA sites should have a minimum of 5% of school staff trained in Youth Mental Health First Aid (for adults helping young people) before teaching tMHFA to teens.
+A critical step of the tMHFA Action Plan is to get the help of a trusted adult. tMHFA sites should have 10% of school staff trained in Youth Mental Health First Aid (for adults helping young people) before teaching tMHFA to teens.
 This ensures that adults are available and prepared to help young people facing a crisis or challenge.
 Sites are encouraged to offer Youth Mental Health First Aid training to parents/guardians as well.